tbrodel/ckas/pd/playback/README.md

 # playback #
 These patches depend on a hardcoded file path, relative to the execution of the main "en.pd" patch.
-They were developed for the "Klangbewegung Maschine" project where AkE designed motion and light to accompany three Einsturzende Neubauten tracks; "Feurio", "Prologue" and "Merle".
+They were developed for the "Klangbewegung Maschine" project where the (((20Hz))) team designed motion and light to accompany three Einsturzende Neubauten tracks; "Feurio", "Prologue" and "Merle".

 You'll need to put your tracks in folders named <code>feurio</code>,
 <code>prologue</code> or <code>merle</code> to get this working out of the box.